-- 1. The Shariah Committee should hold meetings at least once in every two (2) months and whenever required, and should report regularly to the Board of Directors. - 2.
-The minimum quorum of a Shariah Committee meeting shall comprise of four (4) members with three (3) of attending members must be members with Shariah background. - 3.
-At all meetings of the Shariah Committee, the Chairman of the Committee with qualified Shariah background, if present shall preside. - 4.
-If the Chairman of the Shariah Committee is unable to attend the meeting, the members shall elect one (1) member among themselves to become the alternate Chairman to preside over the meeting.
-The alternate Chairman shall be a member with qualified Shariah background. - 5.
-Decisions shall be made on the basis of two-third of the members present, with majority of the two-third votes shall be members with Shariah background. - 6.
-A total of nine (9) Shariah Committee meetings were held during the financial year 2013.
-The attendance of the members at the Shariah Committee meeting held are as follows:
+- 2.1 The Shariah Committee should hold meetings at least once in every two (2) months and whenever required, and should report regularly to the Board. - 2.2 The minimum quorum of a Shariah Committee meeting is two-third; the majority of attending members must have Shariah background. - 2.3 At all meetings of the Shariah Committee, the Chairman of the Committee with qualified Shariah background, if present shall preside. - 2.4 If the Chairman of the Shariah Committee is unable to attend the meeting, the members shall elect one (1) member among themselves to become the alternate Chairman to preside over the meeting.
+The alternate Chairman shall be a member with qualified Shariah background. - 2.5 Notwithstanding the clauses 2.3 and 2.4, and considering the current composition of the Shariah Committee, all three (3) members with Shariah background must attend all the meetings. - 2.6 Decisions shall be made on the basis of two-third of the members present; the majority of the two-third votes shall be from members with Shariah background.

+A total of ten (10) Shariah Committee meetings were held during the financial year 2014.
+The attendance of the members at the Shariah Committee meetings held are as follows:

 Name of members Designation Attendance / No. of meetings Assoc.
-Prof. Dr. Younes Soualhi Chairman 09 / 09 Khairul Anuar Ahmad Member 09 / 09 Dr. Muhammad Yusuf Saleem Ghulam Nabi Member 09 / 09 Prof. Dr. Obiyathulla Ismath Bacha Member 09 / 09 Prof. Dr. Abdul Rahim Abdul Rahman Member 08 / 09
+Prof. Dr. Younes Soualhi Chairman 10 / 10 Khairul Anuar Ahmad Member 10 / 10 Dr. Muhammad Yusuf Saleem Ghulam Nabi Member 10 / 10 Prof. Dr. Obiyathulla Ismath Bacha Member 10 / 10 Prof. Dr. Abdul Rahim Abdul Rahman Member 10 / 10